$7 FLAT RATE US SHIPPING | ORDERS $75+ SHIP FREE

 September 21, 2018

-Born the youngest of six children, Zelda's mother named her daughter after a gypsy queen in a novel she had read.
+Born the youngest of six children, Zelda's mother named her daughter after a gypsy queen in a story she had read.
 She favored baby Zelda and doted on her.
-Zelda was a spirited young girl, and posed more of a challenge for her father.
-He was a successful associate justice of the Alabama Supreme Court.
-Zelda described home life with her father, as "a living fortress" and clashed with him, often.
+Zelda was a spirited and lively young girl, which posed a challenge for her father.
+Zelda's father, Anthony Sayre, was a successful associate justice of the Alabama Supreme Court.
+She described home life with him as, "a living fortress" and they fought often.
 He was frustrated with Zelda's antics, routinely calling her a 'hussy'.
-Even her friends didn't like to spend time at Zelda's house because of him, but Zelda wasn't the least bit intimidated.
+Even her friends didn't like to spend time at Zelda's house because of the relationship she had with him, but Zelda wasn't the least bit intimidated.

-When World War One broke out, dozens of men suddenly flooded into the military camps near Zelda's home.
-She'd been asked to perform a ballet dance to entertain the infantry men, by her mom.
-She didn't want to, but she adored her mom and wouldn't disappoint her.
-It was there that she caught the eye of a young officer, named F. Scott Fitzgerald.
+When World War One broke out, dozens of infantry men flooded into the military camps near Zelda's home.
+Her mother asked her to perform a ballet dance to entertain the young men.
+Zelda was a gifted dancer, but she didn't want to perform.
+However, Zelda adored her mother and wouldn't disappoint her.
+It was at that dance where she caught the eye of a young officer, named F. Scott Fitzgerald.
 The two became inseparable, and began a 22 month-long courtship that ended in their marriage in New York City.

-Scott's first published book, "This Side of Paradise" came from inspiration he received through Zelda's love letters, while he was away.
-Much of Scott's inspiration came from Zelda, and her diary, which he sometimes copied word for word.
+Scott's first published book, "This Side of Paradise" came from inspiration he received while away, through Zelda's love letters.
+Much of Scott's inspiration came from Zelda and her diary, which he sometimes copied word for word.
 At 22 years old, Scott"s new book was a huge success.

 When Zelda was in her late 20's, they were living in France.
 Many artists, including Ernest Hemingway, had re-located to Paris or The French Riviera to escape strict Prohibition laws at home.
 Alcohol became supremely popular, thanks to the federal, nation wide ban.Zelda had always loved ballet, but it wasn't until their move to France that she decided she wanted to become a professional ballerina.
 She practiced everyday, incessantly, until she suffered a mental breakdown in 1930.